shoganhennessy/shoganhennessy.github.io/_pages/about.md

 ### To-Do

 - Works in progress in research page
-- Blog post about econ professors' professional networks
 - Blog post about Scotland overdoses
+- Blog post about experience as an RA, Dan's research and the HBS.